 The reading room of the library looks the same as it did 40 years ago.

-Soon after our wedding I started medical school, graduated and started practicing.
+Soon after our wedding I started medical school, graduated, and joined a medical practice.
 He pursued a career in the Information Technology industry.
-We raised two sons, traveled, attended church.
+We raised two sons, traveled, and attended church.

 Expectation-“happily ever after”